 We conduct operations through two reporting segments: (1) Environmental Catalysts and Services, and (2) Performance Materials and Chemicals.
 Our Environmental Catalysts and Services business consists of three product groups: silica catalysts, zeolite catalysts, and refining services.
 Our Environmental Catalysts and Services business is a leading global innovator and producer of catalysts for the refinery, emission control, and petrochemical industries and is also a leading provider of catalyst recycling services to the North American refining industry.
 We believe our products are critical for our customers in these growing applications and impart essential functionality in chemical and refining production processes and in emission control for engines.
 Our Performance Materials and Chemicals business consists of two product groups: performance chemicals and performance materials.
-Our Performance Materials and Chemicals business is a silicates and specialty materials producer with leading supply positions for the majority of our products sold in North America, Europe, South America, Australia and Asia serving diverse and growing end uses such as personal and industrial cleaning products, fuel efficient tires ("green tires"), surface coatings, and food and beverage.
-Our products are essential additives, ingredients, and performance structures to the performance characteristics of our customers' product, yet typically represent only a small portion of our customers' overall end-product costs.
-In 2017, we served over 4,000 customers globally across many end uses and, as of March 31, 2018, operated out of 72 manufacturing facilities, which are strategically located acrosssix continents.
+Our Performance Materials and Chemicals business is a silicates sold in North America, Europe, South America, Australia and Asia serving diverse and growing end uses such as personal and industrial cleaning products, fuel efficient tires ("green tires"), surface coatings, and food and beverage.
+Our products are essential additives, ingredients, and percursors that are critical to the performance characteristics of our customers' products, yet typically represent only a small portion of our customers' overall end-product costs.